nogibjj/706_Week03_YL/README.md

 * Use codespace for scripting
 * Container built in `devcontainers` and virtual environment activated via `requirements.txt`
+* To run the code, use the command `python descriptive.py` in the terminal

 ## Check format & errors